K7MDL2/CI-V_Serial_Band_Decoder/README.md

     MAIN_TX = 1

-If the program is current running in the background as a systemd service then use the stop/start utilities to cause teh configf to be reloaded.
+If the program is current running in the background as a systemd service then use the stop/start utilities to cause the config to be reloaded.

-Here are the new PTT input pin and mode additions
+Here are the new PTT input pin and inversion mode additions

     # To use a wired GPIO input set this = 1, else set to 0 for Polled PTT status
     WIRED_PTT=1